iterative/dvc.org/content/docs/use-cases/versioning-data-and-model-files/index.md

 Data science teams today face data management questions around versioning datasets, data artifacts, and machine learning models.
-How do we keep track of changes in data, code, and ML models together?
+How do we keep track of changes in data, source code, and ML models together?
 What's the best way to organize and store multiple versions of data and model files?
 How can data lifecycles be defined and enforced?

 ![](/img/data-ver-complex.png) _Exponential complexity of data science projects_

 Data Version Control (DVC) can address these issues by helping you organize your data and models effectively, and capture their versions with [Git commits](<(https://git-scm.com/book/en/v2/Git-Basics-Recording-Changes-to-the-Repository)>) without having to put the actual data contents in the repo.
-This way you can have a single, immutable history for all of your assets and artifacts, and at the same time, the data stays with you.
+You can have a single immutable history for all of your assets and data artifacts.

 ![](/img/project-versions.png) _DVC matches the right versions of code and data._